fsimphy/fsical-management/CONTRIBUTING.md

 - `technical` - everything else that is `technical` and does not belong to `test` or `refactor`
 - `chore` - everything not touching the actual code

-For the actual text in the commit message, here are some additional guideline:
+For the actual text in the commit message, here are some additional guidelines:

 - Use the present tense ("add feature" not "added feature").
 - Use the imperative mood ("move cursor to…" not "moves cursor to…").